Ugrás a tartalomra

 Cordier, BJ 414; Streit VI, 1428; Laures 594; Cox I, 332; Henze III, 6.

 Regarded as the most authoritative contemporary account of Japan available in Europe at the time (Cox).
-The work was translated from the original German manuscript by Johann Caspar Scheuchzer, librarian to Sir Hans Sloane (the Irish physician, naturalist, and collector), who acquired Kaempfer’s manuscript and botanical specimens after the author’s death.
-The German original did not appear in print until fifty years later.
+A classic and foundational work, it offers a rare glimpse into the country during the sakoku period, a time of strict isolationist policy that banned almost all European entry.
+The text was translated from the original German manuscript by Johann Caspar Scheuchzer, librarian to Sir Hans Sloane.
+Sloane, an Irish physician, naturalist, and collector, acquired Kaempfer's manuscript and botanical specimens after the author's death.
+Notably, the original German text did not appear in print until fifty years after this English translation.